mariaazcona/MOVIED/README.md

 ```

 ### Step 4 - Navigate through the application
 The application should be running in your browser with the data imported.
 You can now navigate through it, create a profile, check the cinemas, movies, book tickets, access your personal area to check your reservations, modify and cancel your tickets.
+To acces the admin website, we have created the following superuser: username:superuser, password:superuser.